 The avocado tree was first grown in Mexico and Central America.
-One of the first records of the plant dates back to writings from the Aztecs who described the plant’s creamy green flesh and rich, buttery taste.
+One of the first records of the plant dates back to writings from the Aztecs, who described the plant’s creamy, green flesh and rich, buttery taste.
 Avocado seeds were even discovered buried deep inside Aztec cities along with other artifacts.
 Today, the plant is enjoyed all around the world, but where exactly can it be grown?
 Long story short, the avocado growing zone consists of hot and humid climates, so don’t try to plant one in Siberia.
 If you want to try harvesting your own delicious avocados, here is what you need to know about where they grow best.

-Because of the specific growing requirements for avocado trees, you won’t find them in most of the United States.
-They only grow in the U.S. Department of Agriculture plant hardiness zones 8 through 11, but they don’t thrive in them.
-The only states where avocados are grown are Florida, California, and Hawaii, which grows over 200 varieties of the plant with just over half of the avocados sold in U.S. supermarkets coming from the 50th state.
+Because of the specific growing requirements for avocado trees, you won’t find them in most of the U.S. They only grow in the U.S. Department of Agriculture plant hardiness zones 8 through 11, but they don’t thrive in these.
+The only states where avocados are substantially grown are Florida, California, and Hawaii, which grow over 200 varieties of the plant.

 If you want to try your hand at growing your own avocado trees, be prepared for a lot of work with potential failure because of the specific temperature and humidity requirements.
 The trees require regular watering so the plant can grow strong and produce fruit.
 If the plant doesn’t get enough water, or you live in an area prone to droughts, then the trees won’t grow.
 Thankfully, they don’t require a lot of pruning.
-Only dead or dying branches should be cut off, preferably with a high-quality pair of pruners that can be found at any hardware store.
+Only dead or dying branches should be cut off, preferably with a high-quality pair of pruners.

 If you live in less-than-ideal climates, you can still grow avocado trees, but they won’t be in your backyard for most of the year.
 Grow them in containers in warm sunrooms and greenhouses where the winter temperatures still remain above 55 degrees Fahrenheit in the winter and between 75 and 85 degrees Fahrenheit in the summer.
 You can then move the tree (very carefully) into your summer garden before moving it back indoors when fall arrives.

-The U.S. does not grow anywhere close to the world’s supply of avocados.
-Countries such as the Dominican Republic, Australia, and especially Mexico provide the world with their avocado supply and for good reason.
+The U.S. doesn’t grow anywhere close to the world’s supply of avocados.
+Countries such as the Dominican Republic, Australia, and Mexico provide the world with their avocado supplies, and for good reason.
 Mexico’s commercial avocado farms run across 400,000 acres throughout the country.
-Other countries also have a hand in avocado production, but to a lesser degree, such as Peru, Colombia, and Indonesia.
+Other countries, such as Peru, Colombia, and Indonesia, also have a hand in avocado production but to a lesser degree.

 Surprisingly, Australia has a large avocado industry, with 70 varieties grown throughout the country.
-The plant was first introduced to the continent in the mid-19th century where the seeds were planted in the gardens of royalty and the hot and humid climate made for perfect growing conditions.
-It wasn’t until 2010, 150 years later, that Australia started exporting their avocado supply to other countries.
-Now, 2.3 percent of all avocados grown in Australia are shipped outside of the country.
+The plant was first introduced to the continent in the mid-19th century, where the seeds were planted in the gardens of royalty — the hot and humid climate made for the perfect growing conditions.
+It wasn’t until 2010, 150 years later, that Australia started exporting its avocado supply to other countries.

-Avocado trees are notoriously fickle plants, requiring very specific temperatures and humidity to grow effectively.
-While some avocados are grown in the United States, primarily in Hawaii, the country does not have the needed moderate temperatures year-round to effectively grow the plant.
-If you want to grow you own, you will need a greenhouse or hot sunroom and lots of patience.
+Avocado trees are notoriously fickle plants, requiring very specific temperatures and humidity levels to grow effectively.
+While some avocados are grown in the U.S., the country does not have the needed moderate temperatures year-round to effectively grow the plant.
+If you want to grow your own avocados, you will need a greenhouse or hot sunroom — and, of course, lots of patience.